 Pregnant women who want to donate their baby’s cord blood should make arrangements for it early in the pregnancy, at least before the third trimester.
 Donation is safe, free, and does not affect the birth process.

-If a possible stem cell donor is found to be a good match for a recipient, steps are taken to teach the donor about the transplant process and make sure he or she is making an informed decision.
+If a possible stem cell donor is found to be a good match for a recipient, steps are taken to teach the donor about the transplant process and make sure they are making an informed decision.
 If a person decides to donate, a consent form must be signed after the risks of donating are fully discussed.
-The donor is not pressured take part.
+The donor is not pressured to take part.
 It’s always a choice.

-If a person decides to donate, a medical exam and blood tests will be done to make sure the donor is in good health.
+If a person decides to donate, a medical exam and blood tests will be done to make sure they are in good health.

 Stem cells may be collected from these 3 different sources:

 Each method of collection is explained here.

 This process is often called bone marrow harvest.
 It’s done in an operating room, while the donor is under general anesthesia (given medicine to put them into a deep sleep so they don’t feel pain).
 The marrow cells are taken from the back of the pelvic (hip) bone.
 The donor lies face down, and a large needle is put through the skin and into the back of the hip bone.
 It’s pushed through the bone to the center and the thick, liquid marrow is pulled out through the needle.
 This is repeated several times until enough marrow has been taken out (harvested).
 The amount taken depends on the donor’s weight.
 Often, about 10% of the donor’s marrow, or about 2 pints, are collected.
 This takes about 1 to 2 hours.
 The body will replace these cells within 4 to 6 weeks.
 If blood was taken from the donor before the marrow donation, it’s often given back to the donor at this time.